How to Grow Stunning Snapdragons from Seed Indoors

 Cost-Effective

 Starting plants from seeds is generally more cost-effective than purchasing young plants from a garden center.
+A single packet of seeds can produce many seedlings, giving you a beautiful garden at a fraction of the cost.

 Do Snapdragons Need Darkness to Germinate?

 Snapdragons need light to germinate effectively.
 Unlike seeds that require darkness to kickstart germination, snapdragon seeds should be sown on the soil’s surface without being covered.
+This exposure to light aids in triggering their germination process.

 When starting snapdragon seeds indoors, gently press them into the surface of a moist, well-draining starting mix, ensuring they are in firm contact with the soil but not buried.